rbaumgar/monitor-demo-app/README.md

 You can also use *docker*.

-# Build a quarkus native image
+# Build a Quarkus native image

 You need to install Graal VM and set the correct pointer.